 Maybe you know your tire size is a series of numbers and letters printed somewhere on the sidewall, but maybe you’re not sure where.
 Or even which series of numbers and letters it is.
-There’s a lot of stuff on there, after all, and we’ve even talked about some of it before.
+There’s a lot of stuff on there, after all, and we’ve even talked about some of it before in our post about speed and load ratings.
 And, while the size can also be found on the door of your vehicle, we usually recommend getting it from your current tires.
 Some vehicles have alternate sizes or have had their size changed by a previous owner, so it’s best to know what’s actually on there.
 So how can you find it?
 And what exactly do those numbers and letters mean?

 Well, let’s take a look...